The first dish that we now know to be pizza was created in Naples, Italy in the 1660s.

 Step 7: For each ball, continue to knead the dough a bit more until it’s firm and elastic.

-Pro Tip: When forming the balls, be sure to close them well to avoid air escaping.
+Pro Tip: When forming the balls, close them well to prevent air from escaping.
 The more air there is inside the dough, the softer it will be after baking and the closer you’ll get to the typical Napolitano pizza.

-Step 8: Now, let the balls of dough sit in an oiled baking pan, covered, for 7-8 hours at room temperature (a bare minimum of 6 hours if you’re in a warmer environment; if it’s colder, you’ll have to allow it to ferment for a bit longer).
+Step 8: Now, let the balls of dough sit in an oiled baking pan, covered, for 7-8 hours at room temperature (a bare minimum of 6 hours if you’re in a warmer environment; if it’s colder, you’ll have to let it ferment for a bit longer).

 Once done, they should look a little something like this: